GoogleCloudPlatform/testgrid/CONTRIBUTING.md

 # How to Contribute

+*NOTE*: While we're in the process of open-sourcing, things will be changing quickly in this repo.
+To avoid frustration, open an issue with a quick description of the change you want to make, and we'll let you know if anything in the works will interfere!

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.